Sugarcane: Nitrogen fixation

 Some sugarcane varieties are capable of fixing atmospheric nitrogen in association with the bacterium Gluconacetobacter diazotrophicus.
 Unlike legumes and other nitrogen-fixing plants that form root nodules in the soil in association with bacteria, G. diazotrophicus lives within the intercellular spaces of the sugarcane's stem.
-Coating seeds with the bacteria was assayed in 2006 with the intention of enabling crop species to fix nitrogen for its own use.
+Coating seeds with the bacteria was assayed in 2006 with the intention of enabling crop species to fix nitrogen for their own use.

 Conditions for sugarcane workers

 At least 20,000 people are estimated to have died of chronic kidney disease in Central America in the past two decades, most of them sugarcane workers along the Pacific coast.
+This condition is termed Mesoamerican nephropathy.
 This may be due to working long hours in the heat without adequate fluid intake.

-Additionally, some of the workers are being exposed to hazards such as: high temperatures, harmful pesticides, and poisonous or venomous animals.
+Additionally, some of the workers are being exposed to hazards such as high temperatures, harmful pesticides, and venomous animals.
 This occurs during the process of cutting the sugarcane manually, causing physical ailments due to constant repetitive movements for hours every work day.

 In India, especially in Maharashtra, sugarcane production is linked to forced labour, as a result of an exploitative advance payment system for workers that puts them deeply in debt and requires them to return year after year, earning less than $5 a day.
 Working conditions are generally very poor, with workers migrating during the harvest season and living in makeshift tents in the fields they harvest, with no toilets, electricity, or running water.
 Child labour is common, and child marriage between sugar harvesters is frequent, despite both being illegal.
-Indian sugarcane production is also linked to an unusually high rate of hysterectomies (some 1 in 5 sugarcane harvesting women), which women are pressured to receive by sugarcane producers and the lack of sanitary facilities, family planning options, or medical leave.
-India is the world's second largest sugar producer, and Maharashtra produces one-third of the country's sugar, which then enters the global supply chain—making its provenance hard to track.
+Indian sugarcane production is also linked to an unusually high rate of hysterectomies (some 1 in 5 sugarcane harvesting women), which women are pressured to receive by sugarcane producers, and the lack of sanitary facilities, family planning options, or medical leave.
+India is the world's second-largest sugar producer, and Maharashtra produces one-third of the country's sugar, which then enters the global supply chain—making its provenance hard to track.
 The Coca-Cola Company and PepsiCo have bought significant amounts of sugar from Maharashtra since at least the 2010s, mostly for use in Indian soft drinks, but deny that they are complicit in labor abuses.